sergejsvoronins/bookstoreClient/README.md

 # Bookstore Frontend

-Frontend is build using React Typescript Library and Bootstrap such as bootstraps own react components and css classes.
+Frontend is built with React Typescript Library and Bootstrap, including Bootstrap's React components and CSS classes.

 ## PACKAGE.JSON
   ```